The home of British Monarchs for nearly 1000 years.

 The guards then change inside the castle walls.

 To see the actual guard change you will need to be inside the castle and for this you will need to purchase a ticket.
-Available here.
+Windsor Castle Tickets available here.

 Windsor castle was built by William the Conqueror in the 11th Century.